Up to 50% off sofas & mattresses — limited‑time deals.

 Leg height 5" 7.5" 7.5" 2.75"

-Covers and reversibility Zip-off covers; reversible cushions (some fabrics excluded) Zip-off covers; reversible cushions (some fabrics excluded) Zip-off covers; reversible cushions Zip-off covers; reversible cushions (some fabrics excluded)
+Covers / reversibility Zip-off covers; reversible cushions (some fabrics excluded) Zip-off covers; reversible cushions (some fabrics excluded) Zip-off covers; reversible cushions Zip-off covers; reversible cushions (some fabrics excluded)

-Frame and joinery Engineered hardwood; slot & tenon joinery Solid eucalyptus + engineered hardwood; reinforced joinery Solid + engineered hardwood; reinforced joinery Engineered hardwood; reinforced joinery
+Frame Engineered hardwood; slot & tenon joinery Solid eucalyptus + engineered hardwood; reinforced joinery Solid + engineered hardwood; reinforced joinery Engineered hardwood; reinforced joinery

 Legs Engineered wood legs with veneer Cast metal legs Solid wood trestle legs Solid wood legs

-What it felt like in use Deep, sink-in lounging; best for “sprawl” Support-forward; stable under shifting weight Upright, tidy, “desk-on-a-sofa” friendly Balanced; easy to live with across postures
+In use Deep, sink-in lounging; best for sprawling Supportive and steady under shifting weight Upright, tidy, and laptop-friendly Balanced and easy to live with

-Cooling / breathability Warmest when fully sunk in Better airflow under frame; less sink Coolest feel due to firm sit + higher legs Moderate; lower legs reduce airflow
+Cooling Warmest when you fully sink in Better airflow under the frame; less sink Coolest feel thanks to the firm sit and higher legs Moderate; lower legs reduce airflow

-Ease of cleaning Strong: removable covers + loose cushions Strong: removable covers + structure stays tidy Strong: removable covers + firmer cushions Strong: removable covers; tighter base feel
+Cleaning Strong: removable covers and loose cushions Strong: removable covers and tidy structure Strong: removable covers and firmer cushions Strong: removable covers and a tighter base feel

 How We Tested It

-We rotated the four sofas through the same daily routines—TV marathons, laptop work, quick naps, and hosting friends—then scored them on Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-Along the way, we tracked posture drift (sliding forward, shoulder rounding), cushion recovery after repeated sits, edge support when standing, and how manageable real-life messes felt (crumbs in seams, spot-cleaning, and routine vacuuming).
+In our hands-on testing, we rotated the four sofas through the same routines—TV marathons, laptop work, quick naps, and hosting friends—then scored them on Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value on a 5-point scale.
+We tracked posture drift, cushion recovery after repeated sits, edge support when standing, and how manageable everyday messes felt in real use.

 West Elm Sofa: Our Testing Experience